Washington Mulls Its Role In Egyptian Politics

 Welcome to the program, sir.

-Mr. ROBERT KAGAN (Brookings Institution): Thank you.
+ROBERT KAGAN: Thank you.
 Good to be here.

 INSKEEP: And let me start with you, Leslie Gelb.
 What's the danger in this situation?